Seeing the State From the Ground Up

 TXR: One of the things we talk about a lot at Texas Ranches is perspective—how people find land, what they notice, and how those experiences shape the way they care for it.
 Brian, your relationship to ranching started long before real estate.
 Can you share a bit about where you’re from and how you came into this work?

 Brian Cook: I’m born and raised in Boerne.
 I grew up there and went to Texas A&M, where I graduated with a Wildlife and Fishery Sciences degree.
-My family has a ranch down in South Texas in Maverick County along the Rio Grande, so I grew up spending quite a bit of time down there—guiding hunts, doing wildlife management for the ranch, or really learning about wildlife management as I grew up with hands-on experience.
+My family has a ranch down in South Texas in Maverick County along the Rio Grande, so I grew up spending quite a bit of time down there—doing everything from guiding hunts, running the backhoe, or working cattle, and overtime creating a passion for wildlife management and ranching in general.

-I worked on several other ranches throughout South Texas and the Hill Country, including in and around Boerne, and just really had a passion for wildlife management, ranch management.
-I love getting to see different places in the state.
+I worked on several other ranches throughout South Texas and the Hill Country, including in and around Boerne, and just really had a passion for ranch management, and more specifically wildlife management.
+I love getting to see different places in the state that most people never get to see, except from the road.
 I knew I wanted to do something along these lines—getting to see different properties, how people operate their ranches, what works and what doesn’t.

 Brian Cook: I’m born and raised in Boerne.
 I grew up there and went to Texas A&M, where I graduated with a Wildlife and Fishery Sciences degree.
-My family has a ranch down in South Texas in Maverick County along the Rio Grande, so I grew up spending quite a bit of time down there—guiding hunts, doing wildlife management for the ranch, or really learning about wildlife management as I grew up with hands-on experience.
+My family has a ranch down in South Texas in Maverick County along the Rio Grande, so I grew up spending quite a bit of time down there—doing everything from guiding hunts, running the backhoe, or working cattle, and overtime creating a passion for wildlife management and ranching in general.

-I worked on several other ranches throughout South Texas and the Hill Country, including in and around Boerne, and just really had a passion for wildlife management, ranch management.
-I love getting to see different places in the state.
+I worked on several other ranches throughout South Texas and the Hill Country, including in and around Boerne, and just really had a passion for ranch management, and more specifically wildlife management.
+I love getting to see different places in the state that most people never get to see, except from the road.
 I knew I wanted to do something along these lines—getting to see different properties, how people operate their ranches, what works and what doesn’t.

-“I wanted my office to not be an office—but the car, driving to see beautiful places all over the state.”
+“I wanted my office to not be an office—but the truck, driving to see beautiful places all over the state.”

 — Brian Cook

-“I wanted my office to not be an office—but the car, driving to see beautiful places all over the state.”
+“I wanted my office to not be an office—but the truck, driving to see beautiful places all over the state.”

 — Brian Cook